-The question is asked often by people who are considering treatment for wrinkles, sagging skin, or just wish to gain a more youthful appearance.
+People who are considering treatment for wrinkles, sagging skin, or just wish to gain a more youthful appearance want to make sure they choose the right option.
 Surgeons have their own preference, though most reviews and advice from plastic surgeons posted on the internet say the same thing: Restylane and Juvederm both perform well.
 In practice, the products are basically the same and provide the same effects.

 Both products are made from hyaluronic acid, a type of sugar that naturally occurs in the human body.
-The acid is present in many mammals.
-Originally dermal fillers were made from bovine hyaluronic acids.
-Today both Restylane and Juvederm are created with non-animal components.
+Originally dermal fillers were made from bovine hyaluronic acids, but today both Restylane and Juvederm are created with non-animal components.
 Both products do not need allergy testing and can be used on consultation day if the patient chooses to go through with treatment.
 Both products should not be used on people that have had severe allergic reactions in the past or who are allergic to lidocaine as it is contained in the syringe to reduce pain.

-The products are basically the same with only a few differences in chemical structure due to manufacturing processes.
+The products are essentially the same, with only a few differences in chemical structure due to manufacturing processes.

 While both products provide fullness under the skin, reducing or eliminating the appearance of wrinkles or folds.
-Juvederm is more diffuse when injected, it spreads under the skin.
-Restalyne is more cohesive and should be molded to achieve the best results.
-Some patients have complained that Restylane can leave lumps, this is usually due to the surgeon not being experienced with the product and not ‘molding’ it under the skin properly.
+Juvederm is more diffused when injected, and it spreads under the skin.
+Restylane is more cohesive and should be molded to achieve the best results.
+Some patients have complained that Restylane can leave lumps, but this is usually due to an unexperienced surgeon not ‘molding’ it under the skin properly.

-Juvederm’s syringes must be used all in one treatment, it cannot be capped and saved for later use.
-Resylane offers smaller syringe amounts so patients can choose to purchase a smaller syringe if they do not have a large amount of problems to be corrected.
+Juvederm’s syringes must be used all in one treatment, as it cannot be capped and saved for later use.
+Restylane offers smaller syringe amounts so patients can choose to purchase a smaller syringe if they do not have a large amount of problems to be corrected.

 Both Juvederm and Restalyne have results that are visible right away.
 Different patients have results that last for different lengths of time.
 Some patients have reported results that lasted over a year with both products.
 Due to how the body metabolizes hyaluronic acids, eventually both products smooth out and provide less volume.
 Regular injections can extend the efficiency and look over years.